willxxy/python-tools/README.md

 # python-tools
-simple python tools that I commonly use
+simple python tools that I commonly use and hope to memorize one day :)